osi1880vr/prompt_quill/README.md

 _High-quality digital art, ultra-detailed, professional, clear, high contrast, high saturation, vivid deep blacks, crystal clear, ((rocket man in space)), wearing a full helmet and leather jacket, leather gloves, standing in front of an advanced high-tech space rocket, surrounded by the vastness of outer space, with intense, vibrant colors, colorful, dark, modern art style, the rocket illuminated by the cosmic light, the rocketman standing solo against the cosmic backdrop, bokeh effect creating a blurry background, photography-style composition, on eye level, masterpiece._

-Looking at this prompt, keep in mind that you got full control about the prompt style by editing the history in the character tab.
+Looking at this prompt, keep in mind that you get full control about the prompt style by editing the history in the character tab.

-You might wonder where is that rocket from the prompt, its clearly not in the image, We don't know that, maybe it is very little hiding behind the guy in front.
+You might wonder where the rocket is from the prompt.
+It is clearly not in the image and maybe it is hiding behind the guy in front.
-It depends on the model you use and on how many samples you take using different seeds, the one you see is the one I liked the most from the few samples I took.
+The outcome depends on the model you use and on how many samples you take using different seeds.
+The example you see here is the one I liked the most from the few samples I took.
-Also, the image dimensions used will have a large impact on what will get shown, a wide image will look totally different than a high image.
-But that's AI image generation theories which is not part of this thing here.
-It's all just about making nicer prompts.
+Also, the image dimensions used will have a large impact on what gets shown.
+A wide image will look totally different than a high image.
+(But that's AI image generation theories which are not part of this here.)
+Here, it's all just about making nicer prompts.
 It's up to you to create the right image setup for your prompts.
-Here is a few more samples using a different model.
+Here are a few more samples using a different model.

 <img src="images/space_man/1.webp" alt="spaceman"  width="250" height="176" /><img src="images/space_man/2.webp" alt="spaceman"  width="250" height="176" /><img src="images/space_man/3.webp" alt="spaceman"  width="250" height="176" />